joshbegley/nyt-latest/README.md

 `More than 400 people responded to our questions about the Catalan club and their start to the season.
 Here is what they had to say`\
 https://nytimes.com/athletic/5890882/2024/11/02/barcelona-fan-survey-results/

-**Russo: Kirill Kaprizov sure helps, but maturing Wild may have something special brewing**\
+**Russo: Kirill Kaprizov sure helps, but maturing Wild might have something special brewing**\
-`Every team is going to have off nights, but what the Wild have shown is they have a foundation to rely on.`\
+`Every team is going to have off nights, but the Wild have shown they have a foundation to rely on.`\
 https://nytimes.com/athletic/5892371/2024/11/02/kirill-kaprizov-minnesota-wild-special-team/

 **Life on a winless run in the Premier League: The pain, *that* Pacino speech and... pub trips**\